nubenetes/awesome-kubernetes/docs/aws.md

 - [cloudonaut.io: Advanced AWS Networking: Pitfalls That You Should Avoid](https://cloudonaut.io/advanved-aws-networking-pitfalls-that-you-should-avoid/)
 - [gprakash-sharma.medium.com: AWS Site-to-Site VPN with NAT](https://gprakash-sharma.medium.com/aws-site-to-site-vpn-with-nat-8bb99f4653ab)
 - [Resolve DNS names of Network Load Balancer nodes to limit cross-Zone traffic 🌟](https://aws.amazon.com/blogs/networking-and-content-delivery/resolve-dns-names-of-network-load-balancer-nodes-to-limit-cross-zone-traffic)
+- [github.com/seligman/aws-ip-ranges: AWS's ip-ranges.json 🌟](https://github.com/seligman/aws-ip-ranges) AWS adds an extra 5.5M IPv4 addresses.
+Tracking the history and size of AWS's ip-ranges.json file.
+AWS provides a data file showing the current IP ranges their services use, called ip-ranges.json.
+This repository tracks changes to that file, and based off a trigger on the SNS topic automatically produces this chart showing how what percentage of the Internet's IPv4 address space AWS is in control of.

 ## AWS Route 53
 - [How do I transfer a domain to AWS from another registrar?](https://aws.amazon.com/premiumsupport/knowledge-center/transfer-domain-to-aws/)